cert-manager/approver-policy/README.md

 <a href="https://godoc.org/github.com/cert-manager/approver-policy"><img src="https://godoc.org/github.com/cert-manager/approver-policy?status.svg"></a>
 <a href="https://goreportcard.com/report/github.com/cert-manager/approver-policy"><img alt="Go Report Card" src="https://goreportcard.com/badge/github.com/cert-manager/approver-policy" /></a></p>

-# policy-approver
+# approver-policy

-policy-approver is a [cert-manager](https://cert-manager.io) approver that is responsible for [Approving or Denying CertificateRequests](https://cert-manager.io/docs/concepts/certificaterequest/#approval).
+approver-policy is a [cert-manager](https://cert-manager.io) approver that is responsible for [Approving or Denying CertificateRequests](https://cert-manager.io/docs/concepts/certificaterequest/#approval).

-policy-approver exposes the CertificateRequestPolicy resource which administrators use to define policy over what, who, and how certificates are signed by cert-manager.
+approver-policy exposes the CertificateRequestPolicy resource which administrators use to define policy over what, who, and how certificates are signed by cert-manager.